Soneso/stellar-php-sdk/soroban.md

 #### Soroban Authorization

-The Flutter SDK provides support for the [Soroban Authorization Framework](https://soroban.stellar.org/docs/fundamentals-and-concepts/authorization).
+The PHP SDK provides support for the [Soroban Authorization Framework](https://soroban.stellar.org/docs/fundamentals-and-concepts/authorization).

 To provide authorization you can add an array of `SorobanAuthorizationEntry` to the transaction before sending it.